-Families may demonstrate a variety of responses about engaging in their own recovery process.
-Some are shocked or surprised that they have been identified as needing help and others may be angry and resistant to engaging.
-It is critical that family members hear the message that not only do patients need their involvement, but they deserve their own personal recovery as well.
-Helping families understand that participating in their own recovery improves their lives regardless of the patient’s choices is a fundamental message that must be communicated.
+Responses from family members may vary.
+Some are shocked or surprised that they have been identified as needing help and others may be angry and resistant to any new ideas.
+It is critical that family members hear the message that their involvement is welcome, but they deserve their own personal recovery as well.
+Helping families understand that participating in their own recovery improves their lives regardless of the patient’s choices is a fundamental message that must be conveyed and understood.

 Multiple, consecutive days are necessary because this particular component of the comprehensive recovery process for addiction is progressive by design.
 Insights from each previous day gradually build upon each other.
 In this way, participation in the daily curriculum equips each family member with the precise tools and resources needed to journey farther down the pathway of identifying the many personal effects they have experienced as a result of damaged relationships.